PostalAnnex®

 Understanding Dimensional Weight: Why Box Size Matters

-Have you ever shipped a lightweight item in a large box and been shocked by the price?
-You were likely charged based on "Dimensional Weight" (DIM weight).
-Understanding this concept is crucial for saving money on shipping.
+Have you ever shipped a lightweight item—like a decorative pillow or a framed poster—in a large box and been absolutely shocked by the price at the register?
+You were likely charged based on a pricing model called "Dimensional Weight" (often abbreviated as DIM weight).
+Understanding how this works is the single most important secret to saving money on shipping.

 This article is part of our Ultimate Guide to Shipping & Packing.

-The easiest way to avoid overpaying is to use the smallest box possible that still allows for 2 inches of padding around your item.
-Don't reuse an oversized Amazon box for a small item, or you will pay a massive premium.
+The easiest way to avoid overpaying is to use the smallest box possible that still allows for the required 2 inches of protective padding around your fragile items.

 Stop Overpaying for Shipping

-Let our experts pack your items in the perfect-sized box.
+Bring your items to PostalAnnex and let our experts pack them in the perfect-sized box.

 About the Author: Carl Reed, Owner